 The bark is dark gray, rough, and in older trees, it is roughly grooved horizontally.
 In upright trees, more than half of the trunk is often without side branches.
 Young twigs are yellow-brown, shiny, and slightly drooping.

 The bark is black-brown and strongly grooved.
 Young twigs are slightly triangular, and they bear resin glands which can make them a little sticky.

 Aspen Vs. alder wood branches

-Young branches are almost bare or thinly-haired.
+Young branches are almost bare or thinly haired.

 Young branches and buds are sticky (with White Alder, they are not sticky) and bare.
 The petiolate buds are purplish.

-Aspen Vs alder wood leaves
+Aspen Vs. alder wood leaves

-The leaf buds are pointed and almost bare, the bud scales are somewhat sticky.
+The leaf buds are pointed and almost bare, and the bud scales are somewhat sticky.
 The long petioles are laterally compressed (flat).

 The first leaves on the long shots and the leaves of saplings often look slightly different.
 These are ovate to triangular, pointed, and have a serrated edge.